 2015 season calendar & notes

 - The season opener will be the Pacific Populaire on March 29.
 For those not familiar with this event, it’s a great early season ride put on by BC Randonneurs.
 It’s cheap, well run, and a great chance to put 100 kms in your legs.
 This year, the prize for the most ‘Flandrian’ ride was won by Curtis, being the only member to attend the event and ride in the rain and cold.

 - Regular Sunday rides will start April 5 and depart from River Market in New West.
 Times, routes and details will be via Twitter.
 There will be an emphasis on climbing this year as we will tackle Mount Baker later in the season (see below), so expect a few more ventures to the North Shore.

 - Tuesday night climbing rides will run in the evening from April 28, starting at 18:30 – Burnaby Mountain and other local delights (Thermal even) with around 90mins of ride time. #MoreClimbingMoreChundering

 - The annual ‘fondo’ (or fondon’t) will be August 23 (with August 30 as an alternate) and climb Mount Baker, with a start in Sumas or closer.
 It’s recommended that everyone have access to a climbing gear of at least 2.9 metres (see here for what that means), which is a 34×25, 36×26, or 39×28 (anything smaller than this would be a bonus).
-With luck we will be able to have the annual family-friendly BBQ at Silver Lake afterwards.
+The annual family-friendly BBQ afterwards will likely be at Curtis’s place again.

 - With the number of boutique breweries opening up recently near our usual ride routes, expect more tasting stop offs on the Sunday rides. #MoreMilesMoreBeer